 The Perfect Spanish Tortilla Recipe

-Tortilla is also ever present on any tapas menu.
-It will be sliced into triangles like the one in my picture.
-Depending on where you order it, you might also get one that is spread with garlic mayo.
-Another way to serve it is to cut it up into cubes and have it as a bar snack.
+Another way to serve it: cut it up into cubes and have it as a bar snack.
 I’ve seen that many times here in Tenerife, especially in beach shacks.
-It kind of looks like patatas bravas and comes with a dipping sauce but it is actually diced up tortilla.
-Not bad with a cool beer next to it though!
+It kind of looks like patatas bravas and comes with a brava dipping sauce.
+But it is actually diced up tortilla, not fried potatoes.
+Great as a snack with a cool beer next to it though!

 - 1 ½ lbs potatoes (675 g)